SalvatorePreviti/js13k-2022/post-mortem.md

 Vertex shader source code [here](https://github.com/SalvatorePreviti/js13k-2022/blob/main/app/shaders/main-vertex.vert).

-The uniform buffer is updated every frame, and it is big enough to contain all the transformations for all the models in the scene except the souls.
+The uniform buffer is updated once every frame, and it is big enough to contain all the transformations for all the models in the scene.

 I assign a modelId to every vertex in the scene, encoding it in the W component of the vertex position.
 This is required by the collision shader to see where the player is walking on and is also used to fetch the right transformation from a big uniform array.

-The uniform used to encode transformations is just an array of vec4.
+The uniform array used to encode transformations is just an array of vec4.
 It cannot be an array of mat4 because older devices have a limit of 256 vec4 uniforms for the vertex shader (minimum supported value by webgl2), too little to render the entire level, and I did not want to introduce the use of [Uniform Buffers Objects](https://www.khronos.org/opengl/wiki/Uniform_Buffer_Object), both because slower than uniforms and because they requires a lot of code.

 Part of this array contains only translations: If the modelId is less than a specific value, a translation matrix is generated in the vertex shader.
-If the modelId is greater or equal than that value, is a model that requires full transformation (scaling, rotation, translation), so a full mat4 is read from the uniform buffer.
+If the modelId is greater or equal than that value, that is a model that requires full transformation (scaling, rotation, translation), so a full mat4 is read from the uniform buffer.
+If the modelId is negative, that is a soul and so instead gl_InstanceID is used.

 #### Instancing

-Souls are instead not rendered using the batching scheme explained above, but using instancing.
+Souls are not rendered using the batching scheme explained above, they are using [instancing](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext/drawElementsInstanced).
 This is because souls contains too many vertices to be repeated in the vertex buffer 13 times (around 2000 triangles in total to keep it smooth and nice).

 gl_InstanceID is used to find the index of the right transformation matrix from the uniform buffer instead of the modelId encoded in the vertex position, that is negative for souls.